hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

 ## Lambda functions {#lambda}

-[Lambda (*&lambda;*) calculus](https://en.wikipedia.org/wiki/Lambda_calculus) is a formal language for expressing computation-based on function abstraction and was introduced in the 1930s by Alonzo Church and Stephen Cole Kleene.
+[Lambda (*&lambda;*) calculus](https://en.wikipedia.org/wiki/Lambda_calculus) is a formal language for expressing computations based on function abstraction and was introduced in the 1930s by Alonzo Church and Stephen Cole Kleene.
 Lambda functions originate from functional programming and represent short, anonymous (i.e, without name) functions.
-Although *Python* is not inherently a functional programming language, functional concepts were implemented early in *Python*, for example with the `map()`, `filter()`, and deprecated `reduce()` functions and also the `lambda` operator.
+Although *Python* is not inherently a functional programming language, functional concepts were implemented early in *Python*, for example with the `map()`, `filter()`, and deprecated `reduce()` functions.

 In *Python*, an anonymous (nameless) lambda function can take any number of arguments, but can only have one expression.
 The list of arguments consists of a comma-separated list of variables and the expression uses these arguments.
 The **syntax** of `lambda` functions is: